 - React hastily.
 Even though you should be quick to respond to posts, make sure they are sincere and take accountability for the action.
 If you’re replying in haste of correcting the mistake you may make things worse with another inappropriate statement, like Belvedere Vodka after issuing a half-hearted apology for an ad that makes light of rape.

 The takeaway from this is to think before you post in order to avoid sticky situations that may cause backlash on behalf of your business or brand.
-When a mistake does happen though don’t wait too long to address the issue and always take time to craft a thoughtful response.
-Social media oopsies are not the end of the world, but how you deal with them can make or break your reputation in the long run.
+When a social media mistake does happen though don’t wait too long to address the issue and always take time to craft a thoughtful response.
+A social media mistake is not the end of the world, but how you deal with it can make or break your reputation in the long run.